bazelbuild/bazel/site/docs/skylark/config.md

 # Starlark Build Configurations

-User-definable configuration is coming to Starlark!
+Starlark build configuration is Bazel's API for customizing how your project builds.

 This makes it possible to: